Hetty Green: Birth and early years

-Early Childhood
+Early childhood

 Henrietta ("Hetty") Howland Robinson was born in 1834 in New Bedford, Massachusetts, the daughter of Edward Mott Robinson and Abby Howland, the richest whaling family in the city.
 Her family members were Quakers who owned a large whaling fleet and also profited from the China trade.
 She had a younger brother who died as an infant.

-At the age of two, Hetty was sent to live with her grandfather, Gideon Howland, and her Aunt Sylvia.
-Hetty would read the stock quotations and commerce reports for her grandfather and picked up some of his business methods.
-At the age of 10, Hetty entered Eliza Wing's boarding school in Sandwich.
-Hetty's father became the head of the Isaac Howland whaling firm upon Gideon's death, and Hetty began to emulate her father's business practices.
+At the age of two, Green was sent to live with her grandfather, Gideon Howland, and her Aunt Sylvia.
+Green would read the stock quotations and commerce reports for her grandfather and picked up some of his business methods.
+At the age of 10, she entered Eliza Wing's boarding school in Sandwich, Massachusetts.
+Green's father became the head of the Isaac Howland whaling firm upon Gideon's death, and she began to emulate her father's business practices.
 Because of Gideon's influence and that of her father, and possibly because her mother was constantly ill, she was close to her father and was reading financial papers to him by the age of six.
-Hetty learned to read ledgers and trade commodities.
-When she was 13, Hetty became the family bookkeeper.
-Hetty accompanied her father to the countinghouses, storerooms, commodities traders, and stockbrokers.
+Green learned to read ledgers and trade commodities.
+When she was 13, Green became the family bookkeeper.
+She accompanied her father to the countinghouses, storerooms, commodities traders, and stockbrokers.
 In the evening, she read him the news.

-Early Adulthood
+Early adulthood

-In her late teens, Hetty attended multiple boarding schools and finishing schools, such as the Friends Academy and Anna Cabot Lowell's finishing school.
+In her late teens, Green attended multiple boarding schools and finishing schools, such as the Friends Academy and Anna Cabot Lowell's finishing school.
 Simultaneously, she assisted her father with the management of the family business.
-The unifying theme throughout this period of her life was her unapologetic rejection of societal norms established for woman at the time — especially wealthy heiresses.
-Hetty cared little for her personal appearance, preferring to dress in old clothes, and she disregarded the daily primping practiced by young women.
-Hetty’s behavior frustrated her mother and Aunt Sylvia because they feared what the future would hold for a wealthy heiress who felt more at home on the docks of New Bedford than mingling with members of her class.
+The unifying theme throughout this period of her life was her unapologetic rejection of societal norms established for women at the time — especially wealthy heiresses.
+Green cared little for her appearance, preferring to dress in old clothes, and she disregarded the daily primping practiced by young women.
+Green's behavior frustrated her mother and Aunt Sylvia because they feared what the future would hold for a wealthy heiress who felt more at home on the docks of New Bedford than mingling with members of her class.

-When Hetty turned 20-years old, her Aunt Sylvia pressured her to find a spouse.
-Reluctantly, Hetty moved to New York to live with a cousin of her mother's, Henry Grinnell.
-During her time in New York, she mingled with the upper crust of New York Society and attended many lavish balls.
-But she expressed little interest in finding a husband.
+When Green turned 20 years old, her Aunt Sylvia pressured her to find a spouse.
+Reluctantly, Green moved to New York to live with a cousin of her mother's, Henry Grinnell.
+During her time in New York, she mingled with the upper crust of New York society and attended many lavish balls but she expressed little interest in finding a husband.
 Instead, she spent much of her time eavesdropping on men as they discussed the latest Wall Street dramas.
-Her relatives were exasperated when Hetty returned several months early to New Bedford with no wedding prospects.
-Her father was the only person unable to contain his delight when he learned that Hetty had spent only $200 out of her $1,200 budget, investing the remainder in high-quality bonds.
+Her relatives were exasperated when she returned several months early to New Bedford with no wedding prospects.
+Her father was the only person unable to contain his delight when he learned that Green had spent only $200 out of her $1,200 budget, investing the remainder in high-quality bonds.